-Student Protocol Composition P1S1 [The design has started with small triangles and squares, and by contrast, they form other big squares and triangles] [These two bigger squares relate by the contrast in the smaller pieces] P2S1 [The small square is composed by the contrast of white and black triangles] [There are four triangles, which form this big square and this central square we perceive as white area] [anywhere you look you perceive a square] [We can perceive a square, and another bigger square, scaled one.
+a : D Student Protocol Composition P1S1 [The design has started with small triangles and squares, and by contrast, they form other big squares and triangles] [These two bigger squares relate by the contrast in the smaller pieces] P2S1 [The small square is composed by the contrast of white and black triangles] [There are four triangles, which form this big square and this central square we perceive as white area] [anywhere you look you perceive a square] [We can perceive a square, and another bigger square, scaled one.
 It has some kind of scaling that we can perceive it easily] [this big square is formed of four small ones] P1S1 [It has some geometrical rules.
-It has another rule t 00] P2C1 [I am not convinced yet, is there any rule to re-production duce it?]
-P1S2 [this bigger module is repeated two times] P2S1 [We have repeating elements, the small squares] P2S1 [the small square is the unit of measurement to together] [you can see some reference lines, they run dia position and form other figures] - P2S2 [They give reference to create another shape (running diagonally)] pointing to the lines
+It has another rule to 0] P2C1 [I am not convinced yet, is there any rule to re-prod uce it?]
+P1S2 [this bigger module is repeated two times] P2S1 [We have repeating elements, the small squares] P2S1 [the small square is the unit of measurement to p together] blace the other pieces 1 you can see some reference lines, they run diag zonally and they help position and form other figures]P2S2 [They give reference to create another shape (pointing to the lines running diagonally)]